-2023 Supplier Audit Findings By RBA Code of Conduct Sections
+2024 Supplier Audit Findings By RBA Code of Conduct Sections

-To supplement independent audits and assessments, we collect targeted key performance indicator ("KPI") data that include worker demographics such as the presence of foreign migrant workers and sex-disaggregated data to further monitor modern slavery and human trafficking risks.
-In 2023 we expanded and continued to support supply chain worker engagement via anonymous mobile and web-based surveys to collect and analyze worker feedback on topics like job satisfaction, working conditions, grievance mechanisms, and training effectiveness across several countries.
-Depending on the country where the survey is deployed and factors like the presence of domestic or foreign migrant labor, these surveys have targeted questions to screen for forced labor risks such as the withholding or retention of identity documents and payment of recruitment fees.
-Based on these surveys and worker responses, we implemented targeted factory improvement programs in partnership with suppliers.
+To supplement independent audits and assessments, we collect targeted key performance indicator ("KPI") data to further monitor modern slavery and human trafficking risks.
+In 2024 we continued to support supply chain worker engagement via anonymous mobile and web-based surveys to collect and analyze worker feedback on topics like job satisfaction, working conditions, grievance mechanisms, and training effectiveness across several countries.
+Depending on the country where the survey is deployed and whether high-risk factors are present, these surveys have targeted questions to screen for forced labor risks such as the withholding or retention of identity documents and payment of recruitment fees.
+Based on these surveys and worker responses, we implemented tailored factory improvement programs in partnership with suppliers.
 These programs were focused on building supplier capacity in areas like RBA Code compliance, strengthening worker communications and grievance mechanisms, and health and safety practices.